all-out/guides/_guides/rolling-wormholes.md

 #### Home Statics

-All-Out's statics both have 2b total mass plus or minues another 200m.
+All-Out's statics both have 2b total mass plus or minus another 200m.
 They "mass" or "reduce" after approximately 1b and "crit" after 1.8b.
 The heaviest ship that can enter them is 300m.

 Please note the variation above, this can get you rolled out so keep your brain switched on.